-The water surrounding Cape Town is home to a bounty of marine life, including an apex predator: great white shark.
-The conflict between sharks and humans in the area is a subject of heated debate because these waters are incredibly popular with surfers.
-In 2004, the City of Cape Town, in partnership with the Save Our Seas Foundation, launched the Shark Spotters program to help mitigate this conflict.
+The water surrounding Cape Town is home to a bounty of marine life, including one very famous apex predator: the great white shark.
+The conflict between sharks and humans is a subject of heated debate in South Africa because the ocean is incredibly popular with surfers.
+In 2004, the City of Cape Town, in partnership with the Save Our Seas Foundation, launched the Shark Spotters program to help mitigate this human-wildlife conflict.

 This unique approach to managing the risk of shark attack is utilized on 7 public beaches in Cape Town.
 Spotters are trained and based at high elevations during the day, looking for sharks coming close to the shoreline where people are in the water.
-Using a system of flags on the beach, along with a loud siren to warn everyone to get out of the water when a shark is near, minimizes the risk of attack.
+Using a system of flags on the beach plus a loud siren to warn everyone to get out of the water when a shark is near minimizes the risk of attack.

 It sounds fairly simple but it is actually hard work.
 Murky water and poor visibility mean underwater shadows might actually just be a passing dolphin or seal.
 Bring your own binoculars up to Boyes Drive and look down at the water to test your shark spotting skills.